THRASTRO/sofa.js/docs/era.c2i00a.md

    Reference System (see IERS Conventions 2003), ERA is the Earth Rotation Angle and RPOM is the polar motion matrix.

-3) A faster, but slightly less accurate result (about 1 mas), can be obtained by using instead the [eraC2i00b][1] function.
+3) A faster, but slightly less accurate, result (about 1 mas) can be obtained by using instead the [eraC2i00b][1] function.

 ## Called: